tldr-pages/tldr/pages/linux/n.md

 `n {{version}}`

-- Displays installed versions and interactively activate one of them:
+- Display installed versions and interactively activate one of them:

 `n`